Part One.

 Keep an eye out for the writing on the wall, while taking the mood of the meeting and reading the tealeaves...

 An office is staffed by five women and one man.
 Only the man understands the accounts software they’re supposed to be working with so he does the work while the women chat and make tea.
 None of them can be sacked because unions/public sector.
 (See Keith Waterhouse’s Office Life, about an unambitious man who gets a job at an organisation that at first seems like all his other workplaces.
-But the phones never ring, and slowly he works out that the whole teeming ant-heap of employees are producing... nothing.
+But the phones never ring, and slowly he figures out that the whole teeming ant-heap of employees are producing... nothing.
 And none of them have noticed.)

 Not so unthinkable – some staff manage to work at an organisation for years without really understanding what it is for.
 (And I used to temp at firms for a week or a few days without having a clue what they did – I gradually worked out that most firms make and sell widgets and this is what makes the world go round.)